 Difference between a Data Warehouse and a Data Lake

-Is a data lake going to replace the data warehousing system in near future?
+Is a data lake going to replace the data warehousing system in the near future?
 Whether to use a data warehouse or a data lake or both?
-These are some of the common queries raised by the business users.
+These are some of the common queries raised by business users.
 Businesses should understand the concept of both data lake and data warehouse, most importantly when and how to implement them.

-A data Lake is a repository that stores mountains of raw data.
+A data lake is a repository that stores mountains of raw data.
 It remains in its native format and transformed only when needed.
 It stores all types of data irrespective of the fact that whether they are structured, semi-structured or unstructured.

 On the other hand, a data warehouse is a storage repository that stores data that are extracted, transformed and loaded into the files and folders.
-A data warehouse only stores structured data from one or more disparate sources that are processed later for the business users.
+A data warehouse only stores structured data from one or more disparate sources that are processed later for business users.
 Data extracted from a data warehouse helps the users to make business decisions.

 What is right for your company- A Data Lake or a Data Warehouse or both?

 Organizations, nowadays, generate a huge amount of data and access the huge number of disparate datasets.
-It makes the gathering, storing and analyzing of data more complicated.
+It makes the gathering, storing and analyzing data more complicated.
 Therefore, these are the factors to choose data management solutions– for data gathering and storing and later analyzing them for competitive advantages.
 Here’s where data lakes and data warehouses help the business users in their own way.
 Data Lakes can be used to store a massive amount of structured and unstructured data that comes with high agility -can be configured and reconfigured when needed.
-The data warehouse system as a central repository helps the business users to generate one source of truth.
+The data warehouse system as a central repository helps business users to generate one source of truth.
 It needs IT help whenever you use the data warehouse to set up new queries or data reports.
 Some data, which is incapable of providing answers to any particular query/request, is removed in the development phase of a data warehouse for optimization.

 Let’s explore and classify a few points to present some key differences between the Data Lake and Data warehouse:

-- Data: Data Lakes embrace and retain all types of data, regardless of whether they are texts, images, sensor data, relevant or irrelevant, structured or unstructured, etc… Unlike a data lake, data warehouses are quite picky and only store structured, processed data.
+- Data: Data Lakes embrace and retain all types of data, regardless of whether they are texts, images, sensor data, relevant or irrelevant, structured or unstructured, etc… Unlike a data lake, data warehouses are quite picky and the only store structured processed data.
 When the data warehouse is in its development stage, decisions are made on the grounds of which business processes are important and which data sources are to be used.
 A data Lake allows business users to experiment with different types of data transformations and data model before a data warehouse gets equipped with the new schema.

 - User: Data lakes are useful for those users who are looking for data to access the report and quickly analyzing it for developing actionable insights.
 It allows users like data scientists who do an in-depth analysis of data by mashing up different types of data, extracted from different sources- to generate new answers to the queries.
 A data warehouse, on the contrary, supports only a few business professionals who can use it as a source and then access the source system for data analysis.
 A Data warehouse is appropriate for predefined business needs.